On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Scenario-optimal recourse policies and scenario-recourse inequalities

-Corollary~\ref{corollary:monotonicity} implies that scenario-optimal recourse policies satisfy the \emph{monotonicity/(restricted) superadditivity} properties discussed in the context of the \emph{DL-shaped method} \citep{parada2024disaggregated, legault2025superadditivity, part1}.
+Corollary~\ref{corollary:monotonicity} implies that scenario-optimal recourse policies satisfy the \emph{monotonicity/(restricted) superadditivity} properties discussed previously in the context of the \emph{DL-shaped method} \citep{parada2024disaggregated, legault2025superadditivity, part1}.
 Therefore, rather than using SRIs, one could also solve~$\vrpsd{\mc{X}, \optQ}$ using the \emph{path} and \emph{set} cuts of the DL-shaped method (path cuts are a special case of the partial route cuts~\eqref{ineq:partial_route_cut2} from Section~\ref{subsection:ils}).
-However, as we demonstrate next, we can instead leverage Formulation~\eqref{formulation:recourse_scen_opt} to prove that these ILS cuts are dominated by the SRIs.
+However, as we demonstrate next, we can instead leverage LP duality and Formulation~\eqref{formulation:recourse_scen_opt} to prove that these ILS cuts are already dominated by the SRIs.